katydecorah/wordle-action/README.md

 ## Create an issue

-The title of the issue should be include the game number and your score, example:
+The title of the issue should include the game number and your score, example:

 ```
 Wordle 210 3/6